 - Barnwood Rustic and visible but muted grain with amazing depth due to the age.
 Will have cracks and splits and old nail holes in it

 - Alder Muted grain, knotty and rustic looking.
-Most farmhousy look without the cracks and splits of barnwood
+The most "farmhousy" look without the cracks and splits of barnwood

 - Cherry Grain that’s more present and available than poplar, alder, and maple but with a soft feel.
 A great deep brown red color.